 - Hidden sliding doors become walls for bedroom privacy.

 - Seating doubles as storage underneath.

-- Make use of height (permitted development can allow up to 4m*) include a mezzanine floor as a sleep deck.
+- Make use of height and include a mezzanine floor as a sleep deck.

 - If you do have two levels then include a sliding ladder instead of a fixed staircase as this can be moved aside when not in use.

 Bring the Outside In or the Inside Out

 A small space doesn’t have to be restricted to inside only.